Hey Monday: Present Day (2019–2026)

-When We Were Young Festival (2024)

-On November 15, 2023, vocalist Cassadee Pope announced that Hey Monday, in their original line-up, will play their album Hold On Tight in full at the When We Were Young Festival on October 19, 2024.
-However, the week of the When We Were Young Festival, Pope shared an Instagram story showcasing she and Alex Lipshaw would be playing the festival with a group of backing musicians instead of the original lineup.
-Hey Monday was also announced to be playing on the Emo's Not Dead Cruise in 2025.
+On November 15, 2023, Pope announced that Hey Monday, in their original line-up, would play their album Hold On Tight in full at the When We Were Young Festival on October 19, 2024.
+However, the week of the festival, Pope shared an Instagram story announcing that she and Alex Lipshaw would be the only founding members playing.
+Hey Monday also announced they would be playing on the Emo's Not Dead Cruise in 2025.

 Musical style

 Hey Monday has been described as pop-punk, emo pop pop rock, and power pop.
+Lead singer Cassadee Pope's vocals have drawn comparisons to Canadian singer-songwriter Avril Lavigne and Hayley Williams of Paramore.